You are here: Home > Support > Knowledge Base > Arc-Flash Overview

 Arc-Flash Settings

-When you press the Arc-Flash Settings button, the dialog box shown below is opened.
+When you press the Arc-Flash Settings button, the dialog box shown below will open.

 Use this dialog box to specify information about the device.
 You can also set the arcing time manually, or have it set automatically based upon the time-current curves for the distribution equipment.